in-c0/Gitsum-Github-Repo-Analyser/README.md

 Thanks to: https://dub.co/ and https://github.com/RiteshKumarShukla/AI-Summarizer/tree/main  for website design inspiration

+In `services/article.js`, the current setup is using **Redux Toolkit Query** (createApi and fetchBaseQuery) to make API requests to a service hosted on RapidAPI.
+The API will extract repository data from URL and summarise the key files.

 --

 What other features would you like to see?
 Got any feedback / bug report?
 Send message at ___